 Can Carrots Grow in Hot Climates?

 Carrots can grow in hot climates if you take the right approach.
 Start by selecting heat-tolerant carrots and creating a high-quality soil mix.
 Then, water them on a regular schedule.
 Add mulch around the carrots to keep the soil from drying out.
-Use shade cloth in the afternoon hours to protect your carrots from intense sunlight.
+Use a shade cloth in the afternoon hours to protect your carrots from intense sunlight.

 - Heat-tolerant carrots work best if daytime temperatures will rise above 85°F (29°C).

 - Carrots need a high-quality soil mix with equal parts compost, potting soil, sand, and perlite.

 - Plan to water your carrots on a regular schedule to ensure moist soil all day long.